Ambararata: Economics

 The currency used in this region is the Malagasy ariary (MGA).
-The GDP per person in 2018 was $900 GDP (PPP) per capita.
+The GDP per capita in 2018 was $900 GDP (PPP) per capita.

 Airport

 The closest airport is Ivato Airport, Antananarivo (TNR), 87.71 km away.
 Toamasina Airport (TMM) is 164.81 km away.

 Climate

 The climate in Ambararata is referred to as a local steppe climate.
 During the year there is little rainfall.
 The climate here is classified as BSh by the Köppen-Geiger system.
 In Ambararata, the average annual temperature is 25.3 °C. The rainfall here averages 727 mm.
-The least amount of rainfall occurs in July.
-The average in this month is 0 mm.
+The least amount of rainfall occurs in July: 0 mm.
 Most of the precipitation here falls in January, averaging 252 mm.
 The variation in the precipitation between the driest and wettest months is 252 mm.
 Throughout the year, temperatures vary by 6.9 °C.